Moving From the UK to Greece

 Working in Greece

 The highest demand for workers in Greece falls in the wholesale and retail trade, as well as in the provision of services, including customer service and technical support.
-In normal circumstances, there is a demand for summer workers in the tourism sector, but 2020 has been far from a favourable year for tourism.
+In normal circumstances, there is a demand for summer workers in the tourism sector.
 If you’re looking for work that commands a high salary, this country probably isn’t your most fruitful hunting ground.
-On the other hand, the relatively low cost of living in Greece and favourable climate make it a preferred retirement destination.
+On the other hand, the relatively low cost of living in Greece and the favourable climate make it a preferred retirement destination.

 Transportation in Greece